-Daily rest for adolescents.

-18. - (1) Adolescents shall be entitled to a minimum rest period of two continuous days (48 hours) in any week, one of which shall be Sunday, unless the employment of adolescents on a Sunday is justified on organisational or technical grounds.

-Weekly rest for adolescents.
+Weekly rest for adolescents

-- (2) When justified on organisational or technical grounds, the minimum rest period provided for by subsection (1) above may be reduced in accordance with regulations but in no case may the rest period be reduced to below thirty-six continuous hours. - 19.
-(1) To ensure the health and safety of young persons employed by him, an employer must take all necessary measures prescribed under the Health and Safety at Work Ordinance, taking additionally into consideration the special risks and restrictions applying to the work referred to in section 20.
+- 18.-(1) Adolescents shall be entitled to a minimum rest period of two continuous days (48 hours) in any week, one of which shall be Sunday, unless the employment of adolescents on a Sunday is justified on organisational or technical grounds. - (2) When justified on organisation or technical grounds, the minimum rest period provided for by subsection (1) above may be reduced in accordance with regulations but in no case may the rest period be reduced to below thirty-six continuous hours.

-General obligations of employer.
+General obligations of employer (b)